-- Careers in Construction - new civil engineer vacancies.
+- Careers in Construction

 - The Engineer Jobs

 - New Civil Engineer - industry news and UK and overseas jobs.

 There is no single training path for this career.
-In large companies where structured-graduate training schemes are provided, it may be easier to obtain the necessary breadth of experience under the supervision of a senior engineer.
+In large companies where structured graduate training schemes are provided, it may be easier to obtain the necessary breadth of experience under the supervision of a senior engineer.
 Equally valid experience may be gained with smaller employers, but it may be necessary to devise your own development plan to achieve this.

 You may need to take on considerable responsibilities quickly, such as managing a project, controlling large-cost budgets or supervising a team of new graduates.

-Movement between employers and between the private and public sectors is relatively easy once sufficient experience has been gained, particularly after you have obtained CEng registration.
+Moving between the private and public sectors is relatively easy once you've gained sufficient experience, and particularly after you've obtained CEng registration.
 You can also work as a consultant or as a contractor.
 A willingness to move around the UK and work abroad will increase your career prospects.

 You may choose to develop expertise in specialist areas such as hydraulics, geotechnics, coastal engineering or dams.
 Opportunities for research or project work may arise within the area of sustainable development.